Soledad Miranda: Personal life and death

 In 1964, Miranda had made a trio of films in Portugal.
 José Manuel da Conceiçao Simões, a Portuguese racecar driver, was a producer and also acted in them.
 In one of the films, Un día en Lisboa (A Day in Lisbon), they played a couple traveling between Estoril and Lisbon.
 After a secret courtship, the pair married in 1966.
 In April 1967, Miranda gave birth to a son, Antonio.
 Her husband retired from racing and took a job in the auto industry.

 On the morning of 18 August 1970, after completing the filming of The Devil Came from Akasava, Miranda and her husband were involved in a collision with a small truck near Lisbon.
 Simões suffered minor injuries, but Miranda died as a result of major head and back trauma.
 She and Jess Franco had started filming her next project (Justine, a.k.a.
 Juliette) which he abandoned after her death.
 He had also planned to feature her in his 1970 film, X312 - Flight to Hell, which he made later with a different actress.

+Legacy

+Italian writer Cristiana Astori's novel Tutto quel nero, published in 2011 as part of Il Giallo Mondadori, follows a university student, Susanna Marino, in her search for a rare print of Un día en Lisboa; Miranda is featured prominently in the narrative.
+The first in a series of five novels dealing with Susanna's hunts for rare and lost films, Tutto quel nero was published as All That Black with an English translation by Australian writer Patrick Moroney through Sticking Place Books in May 2026.

+Filmmaker Sean Baker gave a "special thanks" credit to Miranda and Franco in his 2024 film Anora due to its lead character, Ani (Mikey Madison), prominently wearing a red scarf inspired by the one worn by Miranda in Vampyros Lesbos.